openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 .. note::

-  If you want to update your current workspace by running ``otx build`` with other parameters, it's better to delete the original worplace- befor that to prevent mistakes.
+  If you want to update your current workspace by running ``otx build`` with other parameters, it's better to delete the original workplace before that to prevent mistakes.

 Check ``otx-workspace-DETECTION/data.yaml`` to ensure, which data subsets will be used for training and validation, and update it if necessary.